Khwaja Khurshid Anwar

 Khwaja Khurshid Anwar (21 March 1912 − 30 October 1984) was a Pakistani filmmaker, writer, director and music composer who earned recognition in both India and Pakistan.
 He is credited as being one of the most original and inventive music directors of his generation.

-He was the Programme Producer (Music) at (AIR), All India Radio or Akashvani (radio broadcaster), Delhi in 1939.
+He was the Programme Producer (Music) at All India Radio or Akashvani (radio broadcaster), Delhi in 1939, where Indian music director Roshan was also a co-worker and later assisted him in composing film music in the 1940s.

+A comprehensive website on his life and works is maintained by his son Khwaja Irfan Anwar.
+Also a book has been published on him.

 Early life

-Khwaja Khurshid Anwar was born on 21 March 1912 in Mianwali, Punjab (now in Pakistan) where his maternal grandfather Khan Bahadur Dr.Sheikh Atta Mohammad (whose eldest daughter was married to philosopher-poet Muhammad Iqbal, to whom he was thus a nephew) was serving as civil surgeon.
-His father Khwaja Ferozuddin Ahmad was a well-known Barrister settled in Lahore, Pakistan.
+Khwaja Khurshid Anwar was born on 21 March 1912 in Mianwali, Punjab (now in Pakistan) where his maternal grandfather Khan Bahadur Sheikh Atta Mohammad (whose eldest daughter was married to philosopher-poet Muhammad Iqbal, to whom he was thus a nephew) was serving as civil surgeon.

+His father Khwaja Ferozuddin Ahmad was a well-known barrister settled in Lahore, Pakistan.
 The ace jurist had a love for music so much so that he had a huge collection of gramophone records of Indian classical and neo-classical music and his precocious son had an unhindered access to them all.
-Moreover, in the weekly music performances held in the lawyer's home, renowned music masters used to perform, and it was here that the young Khurshid Anwar developed a taste for classical music.
-Considering Khrshid Anwar's keen interest, Khansahib Tawakkal Hussain agreed to take him as his disciple and train him in 1934.
+Moreover, in the weekly music performances held at the lawyer's home, renowned music masters used to perform, and it was here that the young Khurshid Anwar developed a taste for classical music.
+Considering Khurshid Anwar's keen interest, Khansahib Tawakkal Hussain agreed to take him as his disciple and train him in 1934.

 Khurshid Anwar was also a brilliant student at Government College, Lahore, the renowned seat of learning at that time.
-Having topped in the master's degree in Philosophy in (1935), he appeared in the examination for Indian Civil Service (ICS) but due to his political and anti-British Raj activities, the British colonial masters did not like his activities.
+Having topped in the master's degree in Philosophy in (1935), he appeared in the examination for Indian Civil Service (ICS) in 1936 but due to his political and anti-British Raj activities, the British colonial masters did not like his activities.
 He was also absent from the prize-distribution ceremony of the Punjab University held to honour the students with distinctions.
-When his name was called to receive the Gold Medal in Philosophy, nobody turned up.
+When his name was called to receive the Nanak Gold Medal in Philosophy, nobody turned up.
 The British Chancellor of the University who was awarding medals remarked that the student having forgotten to receive the medal, is a true philosopher.